Piotr1215/katacoda-scenarios/crossplane/crossplane-cli/step3/step3.md

 ## Next Step

-Next we will learn new capabilities of the _trace_ command
+Next we will learn new capabilities of the _top_ command.